Things to Do and Camping at Moreton Island Close to Brisbane

 • Take a bath in the marvellous Champagne Pools at North Point.
 Volcanic rock and sandstone form a breakwater for the heavy surf.

-• The Blue Lagoon is an excellent camping spot and a cool refreshing lake as well.
+• The Blue Lagoon is an excellent camping spot and a cool, refreshing lake.

 • Surfing on the eastern side with strong surf.